Unseen Object Instance Segmentation with Fully Test-time RGB-D Embeddings Adaptation: METHOD

-As an unsupervised objective, the Shannon entropy \cite{shannon1948mathematical} is widely used and demonstrated to be effective in the test-time adaptation \cite{wang2020tent}.
+\textbf{Entropy Objective} As an unsupervised objective, the Shannon entropy \cite{shannon1948mathematical} is widely used and demonstrated to be effective for assessing the output error and shift \cite{wang2020tent}.
 With the proposed non-parametric classification probability, we can calculate the Shannon entropy as